 - Google Cloud Machine Learning: It provides a platform to easily build scalable machine learning models of any size .

 - Cloud Natural Language API: It parses the structure and meaning of the text by machine learning models .

-- Brandwatch: An online sentiment analysis system which is based on machine learning .
+- Brandwatch: An online sentiment analysis system that is based on machine learning .

-- Algorithmia: Provide detail analysis on different types of data.
+- Algorithmia: Provide detailed analysis of different types of data.
 Algorithmia is working on many algorithms and compare the performances.
-Their detail analysis is available at the website .
+Their detailed analysis is available on the website .
 Another useful initiative “Introducing Cloud Hosted Deep Learning Models” by Algorithmia .

 There are many tools for implementing deep learning algorithms and codes.
 For details please visit the website .